FWolfe/Zomboid-Modding-Guide/customclothing/Custom-Clothing.md

 		<guid>6c247231-dbe5-45cd-8e93-78d4ef716ff9</guid>
 	</files>
 ```
----Your item should now be able to spawn in game, via debug.
+Your item should now be able to spawn in game, via debug.
 Of course you got to add distributions to it if you want it to appear in the world.

 ### Possible Issues that you may run across

-1. The item will not appear, this is probably from you not referencing the clothingitem name correctly in the script.
+1. The item will not appear, this is probably from you not referencing the clothing item name correctly in the script.

 2. The clothing item will appear with a red and white checkerboard format - that comes from not referencing the texture file correctly.